sayabasu/Soulstone/README.md

 ```

 ## Running with Docker
-The repository includes Docker images for the client, server, and a PostgreSQL instance.
+The repository includes Docker images for the client and server.
 Docker Compose loads environment values
 from `.env.example` in the repository root.

 ```bash
 docker compose up --build
 ```

 The default configuration exposes the client at <http://localhost:5173> and the API at <http://localhost:4000>.
-Update the value
-in `.env.example` if you need to change ports or credentials.
+Set the `DATABASE_URL` in `.env.example` (or your local `.env`) to point at your hosted PostgreSQL instance.

 ## Common Scripts
 Run scripts from the repository root unless otherwise noted.